 Those who create art, whether in the performing arts or in the visual arts, inevitably find their personal “niche” in matters of style.
 And it is of little consequence whether or not their artistic orientation is a conscious personal choice, or one seemingly imposed by their audiences and by professional critics.
-Simply put, there are artists whose voice naturally is to work within tradition and commonly-understood artistic language; they strive to develop that tradition to new levels of meaning through their own talent and personal vision.
+Simply put, there are artists whose voice naturally is to work within tradition and a commonly-understood artistic language; they strive to develop that tradition to new levels of meaning through their own talent and personal vision.
 Others make a total commitment to artistic truth arrived at through new voices, new styles, new languages.
 Every museum and gallery of art, and every concert hall is testimony to this essential dichotomy.
-And it must be admitted, that there a universal prejudice among intellectuals—especially those who subconsciously view the arts as they do technology—that the new is necessary the good.
+And it must be admitted, that there can be prejudices among intellectuals who subconsciously view the arts as they do technology—that the new is necessary the good.
 The latest styles are more sophisticated, hence more relevant, and old styles should be left with the dead artists that created them.
 This popular view was dominant among the cognoscenti during most of the twentieth century, but is beginning to moderate, as a more liberal acceptance of diverse artistic styles now is more common than previously—in all the arts.

 Rachmaninoff wrote four piano concertos, the first was a student composition (later revised) from 1896 and the last was composed in 1926 (revised in 1941).
 The second is by far the most popular, and was finished in 1901, when the composer was twenty-eight years old, and had just undergone a devastating series of professional setbacks that cast him into deep depression.
 It contains all of the essential characteristics of Rachmaninoff’s style that have established his lasting place in audiences’ esteem everywhere.
 An unparalleled melodic sweep, the lyricism of which seems to unfold in growing cascades of sound, is coupled with masterful orchestration of rich, lush textures.
 The composer was a virtuoso pianist and his writing for the solo piano emanates from a mastery of the almost limitless figurations possible for the instrument.
 Although Rachmaninoff left Russian after the Revolution, never to return, and lived in a variety of places—at his death in 1943, he was living in Beverly Hills—he lived as a Russian all of his life.
 That is, he and his wife maintained a home with Russian servants, spoke Russian there, and lived with Russian customs.